 Discussion

-We sought to understand whether the dominant plant functional group ‘tall, perennial graminoids’ (TPGs) recovers following disturbance, and whether surface seed bank composition reflects above-ground vegetation composition.
+We sought to understand whether dominant ‘tall, perennial graminoids’ (TPGs) recovers following disturbance, and whether surface seed bank composition reflects above-ground vegetation composition.
 It is evident that extensive grazing and grubbing behavior of Canada geese remove TPGs from the habitat, to the point of converting habitat dominated by rhizomatous TPGs to mudflat characterized by ruderal forbs and short graminoids (Table 2).
-While it may seem unnecessary to state this change in composition following herbivory, it affects the habitat’s regenerative capacity by removing clonal propagules and altering surface seed bank composition.
+While it may seem unnecessary to state this change in composition following herbivory, it is important to emphasize that this affects the habitat’s regenerative capacity by removing clonally-reproductive rhizomes and leads to a dearth of native graminoid species in the surface seed bank.

-We found that TPG functional group recovered according to our expectations, but with different compositional characteristics.
+We found that TPG functional group recovered according to our expectations, but with different compositional abundances.
 Notably, non-native species Agrostis stolonifera dominates above-ground vegetation 10 years following grazing exclusion.
-We found high species richness in grubbed sites and 1-year old exclosures, but low abundance of seed similar to above-ground vegetation except for two species in these disturbance categories.
-This may indicate a loss of propagules in the surface seed bank, either by erosion or inability of the extant vegetation to trap seeds from local parent plants or any brought in by tidal inundation.
-Our expectations for high similarity between surface seed banks and above-ground vegetation were partially met, however there was no strong partitioning according to time since disturbance.
+We found high species richness in grubbed sites and 1-year old exclosures, but low abundance of seed similar to above-ground vegetation except for two species in these disturbance categories (Sp X, Sp Y).
+This may indicate a loss of propagules in the surface seed bank, either by erosion or inability of the extant vegetation to trap seeds from nearby parent plants or seeds transported by tidal inundation.
+Our expectations for high similarity between surface seed banks and above-ground vegetation were partially met, however we did not find a strong pattern of dissimilarity increasing with greater time since disturbance.

 Whether vegetation is recovering predominantly by vegetative clonal growth, seed recruitment, or a combination of these mechanisms was not tested.
-Regardless, it appears non-native species are out-competing natives despite some native species’ presence in the surface seed bank.
-We found low abundances of seed for some TPG in Undisturbed and 10-year old exclosures, notably a dearth of seed from C. lyngbyei.
+Regardless, it appears non-native species are out-competing natives despite some native species’ presence in the surface seed bank and remnant vegetation in the 1-year old exclosures.
+We found low abundance of seed for some TPG in Undisturbed and 10-year old exclosures, notably a dearth of seed from C. lyngbyei.
 This suggests that if vegetation is disturbed, seeds are not a likely source of propagative material for most species extant in the above-ground vegetation of Undisturbed sites.
-The two TPG species with greatest representation in surface seed banks in Undisturbed at both estuaries and 10-year old exclosures in Little Qualicum Estuary were native J. balticus and non-native A. stolonifera.
+The two TPG species with greatest abundance in surface seed banks in Undisturbed sites at both estuaries and 10-year old exclosures in Little Qualicum Estuary were native J. balticus and non-native A. stolonifera.
 If these two species had comparable competitive traits, we might expect a similar proportion of cover abundance in the above ground vegetation in 10-year old exclosures.
 This was not the case, suggesting that non-native species A. stolonifera has a competitive recruitment advantage during the recovery period.
 Competitive advantage of A. stolonifera may especially be contributing to lack of recovery of seed-limited native TPGs, such as C. lyngbyei.

 Overall, relative abundance of most native indicator species was lower in the surface seed bank than the relative abundance of their above-ground vegetation counterparts.
 Over time and sustained disturbance, this may lead to ‘ecological memory loss’ of native species diversity and compositional abundance as above-ground vegetation is lost to grazing, and subsequently unable to contribute to the surface seed bank.
-Moreover, as both native vegetative clonal and seed reproductive mechanisms are lost from the habitat, there is a greater risk of non-native species replacing native species in estuaries.
+Moreover, as native species’ reproductive mechanisms are lost from the habitat, there is a greater risk of non-native species replacing native species in estuaries.
 Seed-limited species that rely on clonal reproduction may be at greatest risk for being out-competed if the competitor(s) have greater seed and clonal reproductive rates.
+We believe we have provided evidence for these processes occurring in the Little Qualicum River Estuary, and this could imply risk of non-native species invasion in younger restoration sites such as those in Nanaimo River Estuary.